zhushiyi23/docs/en/device_dev_guide/connection/telephony/overview_of_telephony.md

 Based on oFono's technical advantages and open-source ecosystem, openvela chooses oFono as the foundation to extend and develop the Telephony subsystem to meet cellular communication functionality requirements.

-## 3. openvela’s Mobile Communication Solution
+## III. openvela’s Mobile Communication Solution

 openvela integrates oFono into the system and enhances its mobile communication capabilities, such as supporting VoLTE (Voice over LTE) voice calls, thereby improving the mobile communication capabilities of the Internet of Things real-time operating system.
 Through hierarchical encapsulation and decoupling, as well as diversified chip platform integration methods, the overall mobile communication solution of the openvela system allows upper-layer applications (APPs) to achieve cross-platform reuse, providing users with the best communication experience.